 My opportunity to learn holistic approaches to health came as most opportunities come to us–through a crisis.
 My own health crisis happened 15 years ago.
 Western medicine offered me no relief save, “It’s stress.
 Take this pill.”

 This far from satisfied me.
-I had deeper questions, a well of curiosity about the body, mind and spirit to satiate.
+I had deeper questions, and a well of curiosity about the body, mind, and spirit to satiate.
 What makes us sick?
 What makes us heal?
 I wanted to know.
-I plugged into study, and tried everything, coming to deeper understanding of my psyche than ever before.
+I plugged into study, and tried everything, coming to a deeper understanding of my psyche than ever before.

-At the same time my spirituality was evolving.
-I saw the relativity of the world and how I could effect all that was around me.
+At the same time, my spirituality was evolving.
+I saw the relativity of the world and how I could affect all that was around me.
 This had a huge impact on my healing, but also on me as a healer.
-I realized that as I healed myself, I could heal others and vise versa.
+I realized that as I healed myself, I could heal others and vice versa.